 The wet-on-wet “wash” is used for painting large, solid-color backgrounds or underpainting for glazing and for smaller areas and objects in a composition.

 - Flat Wash Technique – painting an area with watercolor paint in a seamless color value without evident brush strokes showing.

 A sufficient amount of watercolor paint and water needs to be mixed ahead of time so that the color value is consistent throughout the wet-on-wet wash process.
-If you have to stop to mix more watercolor with water, the paper will become dry and your wash mixture will most likely not be the same color value as your initial wash.
+If you have to stop to mix more watercolor with water, the paper will become dry, and your wash mixture will most likely not have the same color value as your initial wash.